CentreSecuriteIA/aisafety_atlas_multilingual/scripts/parser/README.md

 1. Export your Google Docs using the **Docs to Markdown** plugin
 2. Place the exported `.zip` files in the `source_zips/` directory (I uploaded these already into the git repo, if you dont want to buy the plugin)
-3. Run the conversion scripts from the `scripts/` directory
+3. Run the conversion scripts from the scripts directory (A: `project-repo-dir/scripts/` or B: `project-root/scripts/`)
 ## Usage

 The main entry point is `convert.py`, which accepts various commands for different processing stages.